×

 • Unexplained weight loss

 • Stage 0: Stage 0 is also called carcinoma.
-During this stage, abnormal cells are only in the inner lining of the colon or rectum.
+At this stage, the abnormal cells have not spread beyond the colon or rectum’s inner lining.

-• Stage 1: Cancer has grown into the subsequent tissue.
+• Stage 1: Cancer has grown into the surrounding tissue.

-• Stage 2: Cancer has reached the outer layers of the colon but has not spread beyond the colon.
+• Stage 2: The cancer has extended into the outer layers of the colon but remains confined within the colon.

 • Stage 3: Cancer has grown through the colon’s outer layers and reached one to three lymph nodes.

-Some risk factors for colon cancer, such as family history and age, can’t be prevented.
-However, lifestyle factors that can lead to colon cancer are preventable, and changing them may help reduce your overall risk of developing the disease.
+Certain risk factors for colon cancer, including family history and age, are beyond prevention.
+Lifestyle choices that contribute to colon cancer are preventable, and modifying them may lower your risk of developing the disease.
 Here are some things you can do to reduce your risk of developing colon cancer.

 • Reduce the amount of red meat